 - R v Joey Barton (2008): Jim Sturman QC represented Joey Barton in relation to an allegation of assault on Ousmane Dabo, committed whilst both players were at Manchester City FC.
 Mr Barton was sentenced to a suspended sentence of imprisonment.

-- R v Morris (2006): Acted for a former director of Queens Park Rangers who was alleged to have forced the then Chairman Gianni Palladini to sign over his shares in the Club at gunpoint.
+- R v X (2006): Acted for a former director of Queens Park Rangers who was alleged to have forced the then Chairman Gianni Palladini to sign over his shares in the Club at gunpoint.

 - R v Robert Mason (2005): Acted in a cocaine and cannabis importation where the drugs were concealed within the trailers of a motor racing team.